danhighley/IT3038C-Scripts/final/Finale README.md

 ==========

-The python scripts are web.py and sysmonitor.py and the supporting html files will layout.html, main.html and styles.css all located in the Final folder in the Github repository.
-The file structure of its supporting files is important and I'll cover that in a following section.
-I recommend running the script from the python virtual environment venv folder as there are a few module that will need to be installed.
+The python scripts are web.py and sysmonitor.py and the supporting html files will be layout.html, main.html and styles.css all located in the Final folder in the Github repository.
+The file structure of its supporting files is important, and I'll cover that in a following section.
+I recommend running the script from the python virtual environment venv folder as there are a few modules that will need to be installed.
 I wrote the script on a Windows 11 system using Windows PowerShell and Windows PowerShell ISE.

 ==========

 **Python Virtual Environment**

-If your already used to Python's venv method of isolating your project then you can skip this and do what you know how to do.
+If your already familiar with Python's venv method of isolating your project then you can skip this and do what you know how to do.
 If not, do the following to set up your venv virtual environment:
 - create a folder on the C: drive called venv.
 - in PowerShell move to that folder ```C:\venv```